Grappenhall and Thelwall Neighbourhood Plan Update – July 2026

 Welcome to the Grappenhall and Thelwall Neighbourhood Plan

-Giving the community of Grappenhall and Thelwall more control over Local Developments
+Giving the community of Grappenhall and Thelwall more control over Local Development

 The UK faces a shortfall of 1.5 million homes, and local councils including Warrington BC are working to meet this demand.
 While we can’t halt development, we can influence and shape it.